Picture

 import doodle.java2d._

-import doodle.effect.Writer._
+import doodle.core.format.*

 import cats.effect.unsafe.implicits.global